dext/guides/slack.md

 ## Creating new channels

-Feel free to create new channels any time you will need to.
+Feel free to create new channels any time you need to.
 Here are some guidelines:

 * Separate words in the channel name with dashes `-`, not underscores `_`.
 Like `#baking-recipes` or `#feature-requests`.
 * Always, **always add a topic to the channel**.
 Note that there is a difference between topic and description.
-The topic can be added/updated once the channel is created.
+The topic is visible at the top of the screen when you've opened a channel, next to the channel's name.
 Anybody reading the topic should get a good sense of what the channel is about.
 Remember that not everybody is in your department, so make sure that you include enough context for everybody.
 * Some channels are in Bulgarian.
 That's perfectly fine as Slack is very heavily used by the Engineering team in Bulgaria.
 Those channels have a 🇧🇬 Bulgarian flag in the topic.
 * Some channels are expected to be thread-only.
 This is indicated with the `:speech_balloon:` emoji 💬.
 * When your channel is not needed anymore, please archive it.
+You can always unarchive it should you need it again.
 * Don't use private channels, unless you really, really need to.
 We’re trying to keep a culture of transparency here.
 All team channels should be public - if you find yourself in a private team channel, ask to archive it and create a new public one.

 Keep in mind that channel names are unique, even for private channels.
 If you intend to create multiple channels for related topics, it is nice to prefix them with a single short word or abbreviation.